AnTulcha/Celbridge/README.md

 ## Spreadsheets and Data Processing

-* View and edit `xlsx` files using the built-in spreadsheet editor, powered by [SpreadJS](https://developer.mescius.com/spreadjs/docs/overview).
+* View and edit `.xlsx` files using the built-in spreadsheet editor, powered by [SpreadJS](https://developer.mescius.com/spreadjs/docs/overview).
 * Supports most common Excel functionality, including formulas, graph and table generation, images, etc.
 * Does not require Excel to be installed on your machine.